Brewster's Millions (1985 film)

 Brewster's Millions is a 1985 American comedy film directed by Walter Hill.
 The film stars Richard Pryor, John Candy, Lonette McKee, Stephen Collins, and Hume Cronyn.
 The screenplay by Herschel Weingrod and Timothy Harris was based on the 1902 novel of the same name by George Barr McCutcheon.
 It is the seventh film based on the story, and focusing on a Minor League Baseball pitcher who accepts a challenge to spend $30 million in 30 days in order to inherit $300 million from his great-uncle.

 The film was met with negative reviews.
 A sequel titled Brewster's Millions: Christmas was released on December 5, 2024.

 Plot

 This is the story of Montgomery Brewster, a relief pitcher in the minor leagues of life, who got handed the American Dream...on a very hot plate.

 — The opening text at the beginning of the movie.

 Montgomery Brewster is a Minor League Baseball pitcher with the Hackensack Bulls.
 He and his best friend Spike Nolan, the Bulls' catcher, are arrested after a post-game bar fight.
-A man named J. B. Donaldo offers to post their bail if they plead guilty.
+A man named Donaldo offers to post their bail if they plead guilty.
 Donaldo takes them to New York City with him.
 At the Manhattan law office of Granville & Baxter where Donaldo works, Brewster is told by executor Edward Roundfield that his recently deceased great-uncle Rupert Horn, whom he has never met, has left him his entire $300 million fortune with several stipulations: